jadecobra/python_tdd_exercises/source/TypeError.rst

     def function_b(positional_argument_1):
         return None

-  the terminal shows
+  and the terminal shows

   .. code-block:: python

     TypeError: function_b() takes 1 positional argument but 2 were given

-  ah, the previous definition accepted for no positional arguments, and now allows 1 positional argument but I called it with 2 positional arguments.
+  ah, the previous definition accepted no positional arguments, and now allows 1 positional argument but I called it with 2 positional arguments.

 * I change ``function_b`` in ``functions.py`` to take in 2 positional arguments